 Victorian architecture is a beautiful feature of many streets in the towns and cities of the UK.
-But did you know that other countries have a wealth of Victorian homes and buildings too?
+But did you know that as a result of the expnsion of the British Empire, other countries have a wealth of Victorian homes and buildings too?
 Here are some locations picked from around the world so that you can admire these beautiful buildings on your travels.

 During the 18th century, a few English architects emigrated to the colonies, but as the British Empire became more established during the 19th century, many architects emigrated once they were qualified, travelling to work in the United States, Canada, Australia, and New Zealand.
 Usually, they designed new buildings using architectural styles that they had admired when they left England.
 However, later in the century, improving transport and communications meant that far flung corners of the Empire received publications such as 'The Builder' magazine, keeping colonial architects abreast of current architectural and interior design fashions and innovations.
 Therefore, the influence of Georgian and Victorian architectural styles spread across the world.